Primary tabs

 ---|---|

-Posters and Presentations | Throughout their PhD, students will give research talks and poster presentations within the Institute.
-All PhD students at the Cambridge Stem Cell Institute are expected to participate in the annual 'CSCI PhD Symposium', at which students entering their final year give an oral presentation, and all other postgraduate students are invited to present a poster. |
+Posters and Presentations | Throughout their PhD studies, students will give research talks and poster presentations at the institute.
+Depending on the research group, there are often opportunities to attend and present at external conferences.
+All PhD students at the Cambridge Stem Cell Institute are expected to participate in the annual 'CSCI Postgraduate Symposium', where students entering their final year give an oral presentation, and all other postgraduate students are invited to present a poster. |

 Feedback